-There are documented processes for the management of waste and hazardous substances in place, and incidents are reported in a timely manner.
-Chemicals are stored safely throughout the facility.
-Documented policies and procedures for the contracted cleaning and laundry services are implemented, with appropriate monitoring systems in place to evaluate the effectiveness of these services.
+Documented processes for the management of waste and hazardous substances in place.
+Chemicals are stored safely in locked chemical rooms.
+Documented policies and procedures for the cleaning and laundry services are implemented, with appropriate monitoring systems in place to evaluate the effectiveness of these services.